jlarriba/TUI-ConsoleLauncher/PRIVACY_POLICY.md

-# Privacy Policy for TUI-XO Console Launcher
+# Privacy Policy for TXT Launcher

 **Last updated: December 2025**

 ## Introduction

-TUI-XO Console Launcher is an open-source Android launcher application.
+TXT Launcher is an open-source Android launcher application.
 This privacy policy explains how the app handles your data.

 ## Data Collection

-**TUI-XO Console Launcher does not collect, store, or transmit any personal data to external servers.** All data remains on your device.
+**TXT Launcher does not collect, store, or transmit any personal data to external servers.** All data remains on your device.

 ## Permissions Used